About The Nats Blog

 Thank you for stopping by The Nats Blog.

-Managing Editor – Joe Drugan – @TheNatsBlogJoe
+Editor-in-Chief – Joe Drugan – @TheNatsBlogJoe

 I started blogging about the Nationals in 2010 on a blog I created called Capitol Baseball.
 After almost two years of writing there, Will approached me to take over as the Managing Editor of The Nats Blog toward the end of 2011, and I’ve been here ever since.
 It’s been exciting to help grow this site over the last several years, and I look forward to continuing to do so for years to come.